SmarterApp/SB_BIRT/README.md

 * Use the **Issues** link to file bugs or enhancement requests.
 * Feel free to **Fork** this project and develop your changes!

-# IRT UI Framework
+# BIRT UI Framework

 ## Module Overview

 ### Webapp
-The Webapp module contains the IRP UI and REST APIs.
+The Webapp module contains the BIRT UI and REST APIs.

 ### irp/src/main/webapp/Scripts/SecureBrowser folder
 * This folder contains factory.js which will work as an entry point for setting up test APIs for given browser.